Cactus: Taxonomy and classification

-Naming and classifying cacti has been both difficult and controversial since the first cacti were discovered for science.
+Naming and classifying cacti has been both difficult and controversial since the first encounters with them by western observers.
 The difficulties began with Carl Linnaeus.
 In 1737, he placed the cacti he knew into two genera, Cactus and Pereskia.
 However, when he published Species Plantarum in 1753—the starting point for modern botanical nomenclature—he relegated them all to one genus, Cactus.
 The word "cactus" is derived through Latin from the Ancient Greek κάκτος (kaktos), a name used by Theophrastus for a spiny plant, which may have been the cardoon (Cynara cardunculus).

 Later botanists, such as Philip Miller in 1754, divided cacti into several genera, which, in 1789, Antoine Laurent de Jussieu placed in his newly created family Cactaceae.
 By the early 20th century, botanists came to feel Linnaeus's name Cactus had become so confused as to its meaning (was it the genus or the family?) that it should not be used as a genus name.
 The 1905 Vienna botanical congress rejected the name Cactus and instead declared Mammillaria was the type genus of the family Cactaceae.
 It did, however, conserve the name Cactaceae, leading to the unusual situation in which the family Cactaceae no longer contains the genus after which it was named.

 The difficulties continued, partly because giving plants scientific names relies on "type specimens".
 Ultimately, if botanists want to know whether a particular plant is an example of, say, Mammillaria mammillaris, they should be able to compare it with the type specimen to which this name is permanently attached.
 Type specimens are normally prepared by compression and drying, after which they are stored in herbaria to act as definitive references.
 However, cacti are very difficult to preserve in this way; they have evolved to resist drying and their bodies do not easily compress.
 A further difficulty is that many cacti were given names by growers and horticulturalists rather than botanists; as a result, the provisions of the International Code of Nomenclature for algae, fungi, and plants (which governs the names of cacti, as well as other plants) were often ignored.
 Curt Backeberg, in particular, is said to have named or renamed 1,200 species without one of his names ever being attached to a specimen, which, according to David Hunt, ensured he "left a trail of nomenclatural chaos that will probably vex cactus taxonomists for centuries."